LDFLK/gig-service/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 Include your description about the feature request.
 Please don't refer to external documents, try to write down what needs to be done.
-Include supporitng documents as references.
+Include supporting documents as references.
 -->

 ## Testing